 The problems that can arise with social justice stem from the same root as those for legal justice.
 Social justice basically tells people “together, we can make a difference if we try hard enough and are patient and persistent enough.”
 Ideally, that is fine.
 But in reality, social justice depends on people.
 And people are inherently flawed.
 They can misjudge, assume and make mistakes.
 Its leaders can be well-meaning but ultimately wrong.
 Or they can have the right idea and use very unethical or even deadly means to achieve their goals.

-God is not human.
-God created humans the same as He made all of Creation.
+God is a spirit.
+He created humans the same as He made all of Creation.

 Isaiah 55: 6 - 11 (KJV) reads “Seek ye the LORD while he may be found, call ye upon him while he is near: Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the LORD, and he will have mercy upon him; and to our God, for he will abundantly pardon.
 For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.